Fall in love with Thanet

 JMW Turner and his love for Margate...and a special lady named Mrs Booth!

 Turner came to Margate as a young boy to attend school, studying on the aptly named Love Lane.
 A blue plaque commemorates the site.
 Having visited and studied in the town as a child, Turner became a regular visitor from the 1820s onwards.
 He declared that “the skies over Thanet are the loveliest in all Europe” and produced a number of works of Margate.
-It’s this connection with Margate and Turner’s radical approach to art that was the founding inspiration for Turner Contemporary.
+It’s this connection with Margate and Turner’s radical approach to art that was the founding inspiration for Turner Contemporary, which celebrates its 10th anniversary this year.

 But Turner had another love affair in Margate, with his landlady Mrs Sophia Booth.
 Turner lived at Sophia Booth’s house between 1827 and 1847.
 After Sophia’s husband Mr Booth died in 1833, Turner adopted the name Booth and lived at her guesthouse, becoming Sophia’s long-term companion.

 At the end of Margate’s Harbour Arm stands a bronze shell lady, named after her, looking longingly out to sea, waiting for Turner to return or perhaps enjoying the memory of watching stunning ‘Turner sunsets’ together.
-Make your own ‘Turner sunset’ memories and marvel at the stunning colours and reflections as the sun disappears into the sea, from a romantic restaurant overlooking the beach, with fish and chips on the Kings Steps, or on a promenade stroll.
+When travel is permitted again, make your own ‘Turner sunset’ memories and marvel at the stunning colours and reflections as the sun disappears into the sea, from a romantic restaurant overlooking the beach, with fish and chips on the Kings Steps, or on a promenade stroll.

 Tracey Emin and her love in Neon!